Taking notes in university is an important skill that can help you do better in your classes.

 Choosing the Right Tools and Technology

-Selecting the appropriate tools is crucial.
+Choosing the right tools is important.

 Understanding the Lecture Structure